Silence

 “Tzina!”
 I whisper, “he looks just like me!”

-“You wouldn’t visit Berek, even after your brother’s death.”
+“You refused to speak to me about it, and wouldn’t visit Berek, even after your brother’s death.”

-“I first met him at the last moonwatch, when you almost died.”
+“I first met him at last moonwatch, when you almost died.”

 “Bintar brought him here.”